chris-short/devopsish.com/content/post/135/index.md

 [Distributed Tracing — we’ve been doing it wrong by Cindy Sridharan](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df) — "[E]ven if hypothetically all of these problems were to be solved, there’s a good likelihood that nothing much has significantly changed as far as the end user experience is concerned."

+[How To Prepare For The Coming Recession](https://go.forrester.com/blogs/how-to-prepare-for-the-coming-recession/) — If you've read this newsletter long enough you know a recession is not a matter of if, but when.
+It could be another dot com bubble too and that literally scares the shit out of me.

+[This major internet routing blunder took A WEEK to fix.
+Why so long?
+It was IPv6 – and no one really noticed](https://www.theregister.co.uk/2019/07/02/ipv6_routing_error/) — "BGP and DNS are the bubble gum and duct tape of the internet."
+An IPv6 discussion around this article on Twitter led to me blocking people.
+Good lawd, y'all.

+[Cloudflare Worldwide Outage Caused by Bad Software Deployment](https://www.bleepingcomputer.com/news/technology/cloudflare-worldwide-outage-caused-by-bad-software-deployment/) — "The teams at @verizon and @noction should be incredibly embarrassed at their failings this morning which impacted @Cloudflare and other large chunks of the Internet.
+It’s absurd BGP is so fragile.
+It’s more absurd Verizon would blindly accept routes without basic filters." —Matthew Prince, CEO, Cloudflare from [a tweet on June 24th](https://twitter.com/eastdakota/status/1143182575680143361).
+On July 2nd, "Cloudflare experienced a worldwide outage today for about 30 minutes, with network performance issues that brought down a multitude of websites and web services all around the world, and triggered "502 Bad Gateway" errors."
+All due to some bad regex causing a massive CPU spike.
+[Life comes at you fast](https://blog.cloudflare.com/cloudflare-outage/).

+[Brazil revocation of IBM-Red Hat deal approval likely to delay closing, attorney says](https://www.wraltechwire.com/2019/06/28/brazil-revocation-of-ibm-red-hat-deal-approval-likely-to-delay-closing-attorney-says/) — Be careful what you wish for.
+When [I asked Brazil to stall the Red Hat acquistion](https://twitter.com/ChrisShort/status/1145793603182239744) for me so my PTO didn't get interrupted this week, I was 100% not serious.
+But, thanks? [¯\\\_(ツ)\_/¯](https://chrisshort.net/shrug/)

 ## Tools

 [How to use GitLab and Ansible to create infrastructure as code](https://about.gitlab.com/2019/07/01/using-ansible-and-gitlab-as-infrastructure-for-code/) — Explore the power of GitLab CI and Ansible playbooks in infrastructure as code.